swent-epfl/public/bootcamp/docs/UnitTesting.md

 ## Mocking & Dependency Injection

 Unit tests focus on testing methods or classes in isolation.
-To do so, we often need to mock dependencies so that we don't rely on the actual implementation, as we saw in the _Advanced Testing_ lecture [[slides](https://github.com/swent-epfl/public/blob/main/lectures/Wk2.B%20-%20Advanced%20Testing.pdf) \| [videos](https://www.youtube.com/watch?v=yrOH3XrDBuU&list=PLr41P4J9F0ZM1ebUm2QoLquU-yHA9bm6Z)].
+To do so, we often need to mock dependencies so that we don't rely on the actual implementation, as we saw in the _Advanced Testing_ series of lectures.

 ### Example